The Best Philly Cheese Steak recipe made right in the comfort of your own home!

 - Spiced mayo: A simple blend of mayo and hot sauce.

-What cut of meat is best for Philly cheese steak?
+What cut is best for Philly Cheesesteak Meat?

 There are a few important factors to create the Best Philly Cheese Steak recipe starting with the cut of meat.
 Ribeye is the traditional cut of beef and if we weren’t marinating the beef, I would highly recommend only that for its fat/marbling which keeps the meat moist and flavorful BUT because we are marinating the beef, feel free to substitute a less pricey cut such as top sirloin or skirt.